aalvatraz/Undergrad-Labs/README.md

    Lab8: DMA - Used keypad to determine DAC output frequency for various waveforms.
 The DMA handled the memory transfer between the LUT and the DAC register.

 # Real Time DSP Applications (Fall 2016)
-Using a TI TMS320F28335 Delfino DSP (150 MHz) we learned about memory linking, FPU, hardware optimizated arithmetic, FIR/IIR filters, DFT/FFT, and ping/pong buffers.
+Using a TI TMS320F28335 Delfino DSP (150 MHz) we learned about memory linking, FPU, hardware optimizated arithmetic, FIR/IIR filters, DFT/FFT, circular and ping/pong buffers.

    Lab2: Assembly & I2C & GPIO - Bit Banged I2C in Assembly to interface with external 2 line LCD.
 Basic Read/Write of GPIO ports (LEDs/Switches)